codeforpdx/dwellinglybackend/CONTRIBUTING.md

 3. Once Python is installed, run `pip3 install --user pipenv` If this command doesn't work, try running `python -m pip install --user pipenv`
 4. Follow instructions 4-6 from the previous instructions section.

+#### Upgrading project to Python 3.9.6 on Windows

+To upgrade your pipenv environment to use Python 3.9.6, try the following steps:

+1. Navigate to the project folder using the terminal and run `pipenv --rm` to remove the existing virtual environment.
+2. Download Python 3.9.6 from https://www.python.org/downloads/ and install by following the instructions on the installer.
+Note: You do **not** need to add this version of Python to your PATH if you do not intend to use it as your default Python version.
+3. Once the new version of Python is installed, open your terminal to the `dwellinglybackend` directory and run the following command: `pipenv run dev-install` Pipenv should create the new virtual environment for you using Python 3.9.6

 #### Still having issues on Windows?

 If you are still having issues or if your command prompt is throwing an error that says `python is not a command` or `pip is not a command`, it is most likely a pathing issue where the ENV variable is pointing to the wrong directory.
 To try to troubleshoot, I suggest following this guide: ( https://github.com/LambdaSchool/CS-Wiki/wiki/Installing-Python-3-and-pipenv ).